 My name is Joanna Smart and I am extremely excited to be the 2019 Australasian Rolex Scholar of the Our World Underwater Scholarship Society.
 I am from Hobart, Tasmania, Australia and have a background in Marine and Antarctic Science, Scientific Diving, Environmental Consulting, and Seaweed Physiology.

-My scholarship year started in New York City where I was introduced to the Board of the Our World Underwater Scholarship Society and given my amazing underwater camera set up thanks to reef photo and video.
-I have been learning about and practicing underwater photography for some time and was itching to get underwater and have a practice with the camera.
-My first experience of the year was in Pacific Harbour, Fiji.
-I spent some time with Beqa Adventure divers learning about their work with bull shark conservation and research.
+My scholarship year started in New York City where I was introduced to the Board of the Our World Underwater Scholarship Society.
+It was there that I was given my amazing underwater camera set up, thanks to Reef Photo and Video.
+I have been learning about and even practicing underwater photography for some time and was itching to get underwater and have a practice with the camera.
+My first experience of the year was in Pacific Harbour, Fiji, where I spent some time with Beqa Adventure divers learning about their work with bull shark conservation and research.
 The trip was amazing, and I have never seen so many sharks in one place!
-We had over 30 bulls on the dive which were being hand fed by the experienced Fijian shark feeders.
+We had over 30 bulls on the dive which were being hand-fed by the experienced Fijian shark feeders.

 From Fiji, I traveled to Lady Elliot Island in the southern Great Barrier Reef to join world-renowned underwater photographers David Doubilet and Jennifer Hayes on assignment with National Geographic.
-The diving on lady Elliot Island was spectacular and with the expert guidance of David and Jennifer, I was able to document the pristine reef using photo and video techniques.
+The diving on lady Elliot Island was spectacular and, with the expert guidance of David and Jennifer, I was able to document the pristine reef using the photo and video techniques they taught me.

-For both of these trips, I used my Panasonic GX9 in a Nauticam housing with two Inon S-2000 strobes and a light and motion Sola Video Pro 3800 video light.
-I shot mainly wide angle and video on both trips and the reefs were pristine and experienced close wildlife encounters.
+For both of these trips, I used my Panasonic GX9 in a Nauticam NA-GX9 housing with two Inon S-2000 strobes and a Light and Motion Sola Video Pro 3800 video light.
+I shot mainly wide-angle and video on both trips as the reefs were pristine and provided gorgeous imagery and close wildlife encounters.

 The photo equipment I had enhanced both of my experiences this month.
 I was able to document the amazing underwater life I was seeing and share it with the broader scholarship community.
-I have been able to use the skills I took in blog posts and on social media to share my experiences.
-In particular, having the photography equipment when working with David and Jennifer from National Geographic was amazing as they gave me heaps of great tips and advice that I can take with me on my scholarship year.
+I have been able to share the stills I took in blog posts and on social media, which certainly added to my posts.
+I particularly enjoyed having the photography equipment when working with David and Jennifer from National Geographic as they gave me heaps of great tips and advice that I can take with me on the rest of my scholarship year.